-Not everyone has the budget to spend on a premium video editing package.
-But if you're working within a tight budget or just starting out, there are plenty of free video editors to choose from.
+If you're working within a tight budget or just starting your journey as a creator, there are plenty of free video editors to choose from.
 They range from accessible freebies to professional-level tools that are recognized as some of the best in the industry.
 There are options for Windows, Mac, and Linux, plus web apps for use in a desktop browser.
 That's all to say: you won't be left out just because you're looking for free.

-For this roundup, I started with more than 60 apps and put the best of them through their paces.
+This is my second time updating this article.
+This time, I started with more than 60 apps and put the best of them through their paces.
 What I ended up with is a shortlist of the best free video editors for YouTube and beyond.

 The best free video editing apps